cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 # Which learning rate was more accurate?!
 ```

+You should be able to answer the following:
+1. What are the arguments you can supply to `train.py`
+1. Which arguments are optional, and what happens if you do not set them?

 ### 2. Create experiment.txt - the commands to run
 So, we want to make a file which lists all the experiments you want to run, like
 you were doing manually in step 1, but you want to do 1000s.
 We have made a